mborgerson/wiki-export/wiki/Dashboard.md

     time passes, the screen will be filled with a changing burst of solid color where you can make out the wireframe spinning globe seen encompassing the main dashboard background.
-The burst of color fades to black leaving the swirling starfield the cycle repeats with a different random solid bursts of color.
+The burst of color fades to black leaving the swirling starfield.
+The cycle repeats with a random changing solid color burst which fades to the swirling starfield.

 ### Soundtrack name Easter-Egg (“&lt;<Eggs&beta;ox>&gt;”)